Startup MVP development

 • The Piecemeal MVP: It can be considered a compromise between the Wizard of Oz and Concierge MVPs.
 It involves utilizing available tools and services, such as a product prototype, to provide a functional product to your customers.

 Building an MVP is a great way to test your idea, gather feedback from early adopters, and validate your assumptions before investing too much time and money into a full-scale product.
-Listed below are the critical stages of how to build an MVP.
+Listed below are the critical stages of MVP development for startups.

 MVP development process